scrapy-plugins/scrapy-splash/README.rst

    scrapy settings. `725` is also after ``CookiesMiddleware`` (700);
    this allows Scrapy to handle cookies.

-   HttpCompressionMiddleware priority should be changed inorder to allow advanced response processing; see https://github.com/scrapy/scrapy/issues/1895 for details.
+   HttpCompressionMiddleware priority should be changed in order to allow advanced response processing; see https://github.com/scrapy/scrapy/issues/1895 for details.